venkataravuri/nexthink-assignment/README.md

 	- Tenant ID can be detected from URL Path or from Domain Name (e.g., https://???.nexthink.com/)
 	- Can be from custom Http header like **X-TENANT-ID**
    	- Or from JWT token claims
-- Propagate TenantID across inter system communcation through HTTP headers X-TENANT-ID
+- Propagate TenantID across inter system communication through HTTP headers X-TENANT-ID
 	- Extract TenantID, create TenantContext, make it available to local threads.
-- Make tenant-specific Data Soures or Connection Pools.
+- Make tenant-specific Data Sources or Connection Pools.
 - Implement tenant level rate-limits to avoid Noisy Neighbours.
 - Leverage **PostgreSQL Row-Level Security** feature for tenant level data access constraints & isolation.

-#### Service-to-Service Communincaitons
+#### Service-to-Service Communications

 Service to service communication is through event-driven mechanism over a pub/sub channel.
-Each each service emits events which are subscribed by other services to perform the actions.
-For example, digital experience service can emit notification or action events which are subsribed by Remote Actions service to delevier to user.
+Each service emits events which are subscribed by other services to perform the actions.
+For example, digital experience service can emit notification or action events which are subscribed by Remote Actions service to deliver to user.

 > Employ resiliency techniques ( Retry ( Rate Limiter ( Circuit Breaker ( Timeout ( Bulkhead ( Function() ) ) ) ) )

-Adopt gRPC for internal API innovocations with Google Proto Buffers.
+Adopt gRPC for internal API invocations with Google Proto Buffers.

-##### Peer-to-Peer Choregraphy & Centralized Workflow/Orchestration Engine
+##### Peer-to-Peer Choreography & Centralized Workflow/Orchestration Engine

 Peer-to-peer task choreography using Pub/sub model works for simplest flows, but this approach has following issues:
 - Process flows are “embedded” within the code of multiple microservices